The spiritual world is not straightforward

 for sickly Lazarus, who waited for charity at the rich man's gate.

-Jesus also said people who did not feed or give Him drink when He was hungry and thirsty, or who did not invite Him in as a stranger, or who did not clothe Him when He was naked, or who did not visit Him when He was sick in prison, would go into the eternal fire of hell (Matthew 25:41-46).
+Yeshua - Jesus also said people who did not feed or give Him drink when He was hungry and thirsty, or who did not invite Him in as a stranger, or who did not clothe Him when He was naked, or who did not visit Him when He was sick in prison, would go into the eternal fire of hell (Matthew 25:41-46).
 He meant people who treated others in that manner would not get into heaven or eternal life if they have to go through the Judgment.

 Some people think we can get generational curses of poverty because we do not tithe, but tithing is not a commandment for Christians (see Properly Handling God's Money and Our Taxes for more about tithing).
-However, our children and descendants could be cursed with poverty for neglecting the poor and afflicted.
+However, our children and descendants can be cursed with poverty for neglecting the poor and afflicted.

-- Sexual Immorality (1 Corinthians 6:9-10; Galatians 5:19-21; Revelation 21:8, 22:15) - This includes fornication (sex outside of marriage), adultery, homosexuality, lesbianism, LGBT lifestyles, prostitution, and other sexual sins.
+- Sexual Immorality (1 Corinthians 6:9-10; Galatians 5:19-21; Revelation 21:8, 22:15) - This includes fornication (sex outside of marriage), adultery, homosexuality, lesbianism, LGBT+ lifestyles, prostitution, and other sexual sins.
 See Sex and Marriage - The Plain Truth for complete details and scripture for these sins.

 - Thievery, Stealing, and Dishonest Gain (1 Corinthians 6:10) - Stealing is also addressed in one of the Ten Commandments (Exodus 20:15; Deuteronomy 5:19).